TaygaHoshi/tt-project/Classes/Magician.md

 	3. Improved range:
 		This spell's range is increased by 3 meters.
 This modifier does not affect radius of a spell.
 	4. Shielded casting:
 		This spell grants you either physical or magical temporary armor equal to half its mana cost.
-You can choose which type of temporary armor while applying this modifier.
+You can choose the type of temporary armor while applying this modifier.
 	5. #TODO
 	6. #TODO
 	7. #TODO